benjamn/garden/_notes/markdown.md

 }
 ```

-Some Rust code to test syntax highlighting:
+Some Rust code to test highlighting of languages I pretend to know:

 ```rust
 enum Message {